Rocco-Gossmann/go_sqliteutils/README.md

 ## The `updateHandler`
 Let's say for example, we have a database that was rolled out with a required version 1

-Now we wan't to change the structure, but we can't just ignore all the People, who may have used version 1 until now.
+Now we want to change the structure, but we can't just ignore all the People, who may have used version 1 until now.
 Just deleting all their data and starting new would be an option, but extremely user unfriendly.